maddawg9838/TicTacToeGame/README.md

 2. Choose between playing a computer versus another person
 3. Allow the game to be played
 4. Make a congradulations message to the winner
+5. Allows for the user to play again or exit